 - Isolation: the abuser may try to keep the survivor away from family and friends.⁸

 - Hypersensitivity: an abuser may blow things out of proportion, be quick to anger, and have mood swings.⁸

 There are many more warning signs; these are just a few of the possible signals.
 If you see any of these signs in your or a loved one’s relationships, you may wish to seek help.

 An abuser can be your partner, family member, friend, coworker, or anyone you have a relationship with.
 Fearing someone or feeling as if you must constantly cater to their needs are some of the more obvious signs that you may be in an abusive relationship.2 By learning the characteristics of the different forms of abuse, you can learn to recognize the indicators if you or someone you know is being abused so that you can seek help.

 Types of Abuse

-There are several different forms of abuse that a perpetrator may exercise on their victim.
-The victim may experience one or several of the forms.
-The following are examples of the different forms of abuse:
+There are several different forms of abuse that a perpetrator may exercise on a survivor, and the survivor may experience one or more of them.
+The following includes examples of different forms of abuse:

 - Physical abuse

 - Psychological abuse